ncoghlan/misc/notes/python3/questions_and_answers.rst

 The second is based on publisher provided package metadata rather than automated version compatibility checking.

-Of the top 360 `most downloaded packages <http://py3readiness.org/>`__, ~94%
+Of the top 360 `most downloaded packages
-offer Python 3 support, with several of those that are Python 2 only (such as graphite-web and supervisord) typically being run as standalone services rather than as imported modules that necessarily need to be using the same version of Python.
-Again, the trend is upwards (the number in 2014 was closer to 70%), and I'm not aware of anyone *adding* Python 3 support, and then removing it as imposing too much maintenance overhead.
+<http://py3readiness.org/>`__, 100% offer Python 3 support.
+Again, the
+trend is upwards (the number in 2014 was closer to 70%), and I'm not aware of anyone *adding* Python 3 support, and then removing it as imposing too much maintenance overhead.

 The last metric reached the point where Python 3 downloads outnumbered Python 2